Carbon Offsets Round 2?

 There is no reference at all in the Consultation Document to the lessons learned during the 30 years of Carbon Offsets Round 1.
 We hope that this micro-website can help ensure that those 30 years of experience are recognized, explored, and incorporated as a critical element of advancing climate change mitigation goals through any expansion of voluntary carbon markets.

-Note that this micro-website has barely scratched the surface of all of the work that has been done on carbon offsets over the last 30 years.
+Note that this Climate Site has barely scratched the surface of all of the work that has been done on carbon offsets over the last 30 years.
 We often tend to assume that any work more than six months old is no longer relevant.
 When it comes to carbon offsets, this has resulted in the carbon offsets wheel being repeatedly reinvented over the decades.
 Enormous amounts of analytical work on offsets were done during the 1990’s, repeated during the mid 2,000’s, and being repeated again today.
 Much of the original work remains directly relevant.